-Start with an Avgelemono soup – a traditional Greek chicken noodle served with lemon, vegetables and krithariki pasta.
+Start with an Avgelemono soup at Zaytina.
+It’s a traditional Greek chicken noodle served with lemon, vegetables and krithariki pasta.
 Go for an appetizer like tzatziki, a traditional Greek yogurt dip with dill and cucumbers, served with pita bread.
 Round out your meal with a seafood dish like Octopus Santorini – grilled Mediterranean octopus, marinated onions, capers and yellow split pea puree.

 Katerina’s Taverna & Grill

-Hunger is quickly appeased at Katerina’s, because like many Greek restaurants in Tarpon Springs, they serve fresh white and wheat sliced bread shortly after you sit down.
+Hunger is quickly appeased at Katerina’s Taverna and Grill.
+Like many Greek restaurants in Tarpon Springs, they serve fresh white and wheat bread shortly after you sit down.
 To cater to American tastes, they do serve the bread with butter instead of extra virgin olive oil.
-But you can request olive oil if you prefer that, like we do.
+But you can request olive oil if you prefer, like we do.
 They will happily oblige with excellent extra virgin olive oil!
 Their warm staff are generous to offer more complimentary bread without even asking.

 Yianni’s – Tarpon Springs, Florida